brianboyko/pixlee-code-challenge/README.md

   * Chai's "chai-as-promised" library makes testing asynchronous code easy; Mocha's a solid tool for JS and can test both front and back-end components.
 Enzyme works great for React components
 * Front-End: React/Redux/ReactRouter
   * My favorite framework - not as lightweight as, say, Mithryl or Vue, but I like how it works and I'm comfortable with it.
 Redux seems to be the go-to for state managers as well.
 ReactRouter makes sense for managing multiple pages.
-* UI Library: Grommet
+* UI Library: Material-UI
-  * Grommet has a lot of out-of-the-box components that work well together and many of these components are image-based.
+  * While alternatives such as Grommet were considered, Grommet in particular was a bit too opinionated to be a quick install.
+Material-UI is probably the best bet.
 * Deployment: Heroku
   * It's free, fast, and I've used it a lot.
 * Database: Postgresql